eddieoz/openxrypt/README.md

 - Create a new feature branch.
 - Commit your changes with clear messages.
 - Push your feature branch and submit a PR.

+### To-do
+- Encrypted public timeline posts (maybe use symmetric encryption with X handle, just to keep it fuzzy).
+- Encrypted group messages.
+- Extend the extension to cover more web messengers like WhatsApp, Telegram, and others.

 ### License